doozMen/swift-generated-asset-plugin/README.md

 # swift-generated-asset-plugin

-This is an example to accompany a question about resources added via plugins to the `pluginWorkinDirectory`.

-As you can see in the plugin code this code only works if you use a `prebuild` command.
-It does not work for a buildTool command.
-Which is unfortunate as `prebuild` commands are ran all the time.
+Generated an `assets.xcassets` catalog that loads colors when plugin is applied to a target.

+> Note: This repo was created because I struggled to let colors be recognised.
+The problem was I added every individual `assets.xcassets/colorName.colorset/Content.json` file to the outputFiles of the build command.
+This causes duplicated files.
+Just adding the folder makes SPM load the a asset catalog correctly.

+Take a look at the plugin ``GenerateColorAssets`` to find out how to do this if you struggle with the same.